How to Choose the Right Path as a Sound Healer in a Growing and Unregulated Field

 What Does Sound Healing Certification Actually Mean?

 Unlike yoga or massage, sound healing is still largely unregulated.
-This means anyone can design a course, offer a certificate, and call it a “certification”—regardless of how much experience they have or what’s being taught.
+This means anyone can design a course, offer a certificate, and call it a “certification”—regardless of their experience or the quality of the content being taught.

 Some programs are just a few hours long.
 Others promise “certification” after three weeks of self-paced content, without any real-time interaction, feedback, or practice.
 Others are beautifully branded but offer very little substance—just enough for someone to start using instruments without understanding how sound actually affects the body or mind.